VOICE RECOGNITION SYSTEM using microcontroller

-Voice recognition system involves a biometric technology.
+A voice recognition system involves biometric technology.
 This technology is getting very popular nowadays for security purposes and for electronics projects among engineering students.
-The individuals are easily identified through it and the chances of theft and fraud are reduced.
-Other methods of biometric identification are iris/eye scan, fingerprints, face scan, hand print, voice print, handwriting etc. Through the biometric voice recognition system, the unique voice characteristics of an individual can be recognized.
-This security system has a wide range of applications and uses as for ATM manufacturers, automobile manufacturers and in cell phone security access system to eliminate any sort of theft or fraud.
-It is also have many applications in embedded based applications.
+It can easily identify individuals on the basis of their voice, and the chances of theft and fraud are reduced.
+Other methods of biometric identification are iris/eye scans, fingerprints, face scans, hand prints, voice prints, handwriting, etc. Through the biometric voice recognition system, we can recognize an individual due to their unique voice characteristics.
+This security system has a wide range of applications and uses for ATM manufacturers, automobile manufacturers, and cell phone security access systems to eliminate any sort of theft or fraud.
+It also has many applications in embedded-based applications.

 VOICE RECOGNITION SECURITY SYSTEM

-The voice recognition system is the device’s capacity to understand spoken instructions.
-It is acutally a type of embedded system.
-When used with a computer an ADC is used which converts varying analog voice signals into digital pulses or digital signals, to be easily understood by the computer.
+The voice recognition system is the device’s capacity to understand speech instructions.
+It is essentially a type of embedded system.
+When we use it with a computer, it requires an ADC, which converts varying analog voice signals into digital pulses or digital signals, so the computer can easily understand.
 The hard drive already has the forms of speech stored in it.
 The voice signal is decoded and checked against the stored forms.
-Sometimes due to the presence of other voices and noises, the output does not come out to be accurate.
+Sometimes, due to the presence of other voices and noises, the output does not come out to be accurate.

-In order to convert the speech or spoken words into a computer command, several complex steps are performed by the computer.
-The analog to digital converter converts the voice signal into digital signal for the computer.
+In order to convert the speech or spoken words into a computer command, the computer performs several complex steps.
+The analog-to-digital converter converts the voice signal into a digital signal for the computer.
 The ADC digitizes the sound wave at frequent intervals by taking some precise measurements.
 This sampled or digitized sound is then filtered in order to remove noise.
-This is also done to separate the sound in different bands of frequency.
+The purpose of this is to separate the sound into different bands of frequency.
 Sound also gets normalized by it.
-Different people have different speed of speaking, so the sound is adjusted such that it can match with the speed of the stored sound template in the memory of the system.
+Different people have different speeds of speaking, so we need to adjust the sound so that it matches the speed of the sound template in the memory of the system.

-The next step is to divide the signal in smaller segments as few hundredths or thousandths of a second.
-These signals are then matched with the known phonemes.
-The smallest element of any language is said to be a phoneme.
+The next step is to divide the signal into smaller segments of a few hundredths or thousandths of a second.
+Then match these signals with the collection of phonemes.
+The smallest element of any language is a phoneme.
 In the English language, there are approximately 40 phonemes.
-Different languages have different number of phonemes.
+Different languages have different numbers of phonemes.

 Speech RECOGNITION SYSTEM

-The speech recognition systems of modern day involve the use of complicated and powerful statistical modeling systems.
-Different mathematical functions and probability techniques are used to determine the correct word or sentence.
+The speech recognition systems of modern times involve the use of more complex and powerful statistical modeling systems.
+Different mathematical functions and probability techniques determine the correct word or sentence.
 John Garofolo has proposed two models for it:

 1. Hidden Markov Model